What is Troldesh ransomware?

 Since Troldesh is commonly distributed using malspam campaigns that mimic real company newsletters, a good way of staying safe is thoroughly checking for the authenticity of emails before downloading any attachments.
-If necessary, one can get in touch with a company who is the presumable author of the newsletter and verify that they have, in fact, sent the email.
+If necessary, one can get in touch with a company that is the presumable author of the newsletter and verify that they have, in fact, sent the email.

-Once infected, Troldesh installs several secondary malware samples on the victim’s PC, thus after Troldesh itself is cleansed from the PC, it is important to conduct a global system scan and make sure that one’s machine is not swarming with other viruses as well.
+Once infected, Troldesh installs several secondary malware samples on the victim’s PC, thus after Troldesh removal – malware deletes itself from the PC, it is important to conduct a global system scan and make sure that one’s machine is not swarming with other viruses as well.

 Distribution of Troldesh

 Troldesh ransomware is known to utilize two main attack vectors – email spam and exploit kits.
 Malspam campaigns usually mimic legitimate information newsletters from actual Russian companies, including banks and large supermarket chains.
 The emails themselves contain an archive file in which another script file is included.

 Upon unpacking the archive and clicking on the file, a malicious loader is installed.
 It in turn downloads and installs the main payload – Troldesh itself.
 The loader is known to be stored on legitimate but compromised WordPress websites where it is hidden as an image file.

-Troldesh is also known to utilize Axpergle and Nuclear exploit kits, and these attacks are, arguably, even more dangerous than email spam as they don’t require active actions from the user for contamination process to begin.
+Troldesh is also known to utilize Axpergle and Nuclear exploit kits, and these attacks are, arguably, more dangerous than email spam as they don't require active actions from the user for the contamination process to begin.
 Instead, upon visiting a compromised URL, which can be a website hosted by the attackers or a legitimate website that has been hacked, the malware utilizes a vulnerability either in the browser itself or in one of the browser plugins, successfully penetrating into the users PC and starting the execution automatically.
 Thus, victims can get infected without ever realizing the danger, so get a removal program and a decryptor.

 Communication with C&C